 Please comply with the following instructions to promote and strengthen a sustainable fishing culture.

 - When fishing from the shore, we recommend you focus on the rapids sites presented on this website.
 You will find the best setting for fishing at these sites.
 In addition, these sites are located in places that have proven to yield catch.

 - Avoid fishing and walking in the immediate vicinity of cottages, houses, saunas and jetties.

 - With rubbish, follow the traditional Lapland custom of “take away what you brought with you”.
 Burn any material that can be cleanly burnt if you are staying at a fishing site with a campfire site.

 - Do not harm or destroy nature.
 For example, ripping birch bark off live trees is not allowed.

 - Lean-to shelters and car parks must be available for all fishers.
-If you are staying for more than one day and night, we recommend that you camp or take lodgings at one of the local businesses offering accommodation.
+If you are staying for more than one day and night, camp or take lodgings at one of the local businesses offering accommodation.

 - When you arrive at the shore and find other fishermen waiting their turn for a certain stretch of the river, ask them who is last in line or last in the loop.
 Your turn comes after that person.
 When it is your turn to fish, take a large step downstream after every cast of your line.
 If the terrain forbids this, cast in the same place for 5 minutes, then move 5 metres downstream.